Subjective Quality Database and Objective Study of Compressed Point Clouds With 6DoF Head-Mounted Display: Related Works

-Subsequently, the performance of colored point clouds was investigated.
-Javaheri \textit{et al.}~\cite{javaheri_subjective_2017-1} performed subjective and objective PCQA by octree-based compression scheme, available in the Point Cloud Library (PCL), and graph-based compression scheme.
-They created a spiral virtual camera path moving around the point cloud sequences from a full view to a closer view, and the generated videos were evaluated by subjects.
-In~\cite{da_silva_cruz_point_2019}, point cloud evaluation experiments were conducted in three different laboratories and it was found that removing points regularly was more acceptable for subjects.
-The quality scores, obtained by various point clouds with geometry and color information, showed a high correlation with objective metrics.
-Yang \textit{et al.}~\cite{sjtu} proposed the SJTU-PCQA database with point clouds augmented with octree-based compression, color noise, geometry noise, and scaling and they also developed an objective metric based on projection.
-In~\cite{zerman_subjective_2019}, Zerman \textit{et al.} first considered V-PCC for colored point clouds and rendered point clouds by Unity in a way of no interaction.
-They recognized that texture distortion is more important than geometric distortion in the human figure database they created.
+Later on, the advanced point cloud codecs developed by MPEG were introduced in subjective PCQA studies.
+In~\cite{zerman_subjective_2019}, Zerman \textit{et al.} first considered V-PCC for colored point clouds and rendered point clouds by Unity in the way of no interaction.
+They found that texture distortion is more critical than geometric distortion in the human figure database they created.
 They also found that the count of points severely affects geometric quality metrics rather than perceptual quality.
 Su \textit{et al.}~\cite{su_perceptual_2019} built a point cloud database of diverse contents and applied down-sampling, Gaussian noise, and three state-of-the-art PCC algorithms to create distorted point clouds.
-They first specifically defined types of distortions for point clouds.
-Geometry distortions include hollow, geometry noise, hole, shape distortion, collapse, gap and burr.
-Texture distortions include texture noise, blockiness, blur, and color bleeding.
-Javaheri \textit{et al.}~\cite{javaheri_point_2019} created a subjective database named as IRPC and studied the impacts of different coding and rendering solutions on the perceived quality.
+They first explicitly defined types of distortions for point clouds: geometry distortions include hollow, geometry noise, hole, shape distortion, collapse, and gap and blur; texture distortions include texture noise, blocking, blur, and color bleeding.
+Javaheri \textit{et al.}~\cite{javaheri_point_2019} created a subjective database named IRPC and studied the impacts of different coding and rendering solutions on the perceptual quality.
+For the comparison of dynamic point clouds and meshes, the perceptual quality of compressed 3D sequences was explored~\cite{9123137}~\cite{9200318}, and Cao \textit{et al.}~\cite{9200318} first study the impact of observation distance on perceptual quality.
+Recently, Perry~\textit{et al.}~\cite{9191308} confirmed the superior compression performance of the MPEG V-PCC compared to MPEG G-PCC in static contents.
 Thus, researchers considered prevailing point cloud codecs like V-PCC and G-PCC on diverse colored point clouds.
-However, point clouds were displayed in a limited way, lacking interaction.
+However, point clouds were rendered as video sequences by individual tracks around the point cloud centers and then displayed on a planar screen in passive interaction.